A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes: Wiener--Hopf Monte Carlo simulation technique

-This approximation gains practical value in the context of Monte-Carlo simulation when we take advantage of the fundamental path decomposition that applies to all L\'evy processes over exponential time periods known as the Wiener-Hopf factorisation.
+This approximation gains practical value in the context of Monte Carlo simulation when we take advantage of the fundamental path decomposition that applies to all L\'evy processes over exponential time periods known as the Wiener--Hopf factorization. \begin{theorem} For all $n\ge1$ and $\lambda>0$, define $\mathbf{g}(n, \lambda) : = \sum_{i=1}^n\mathbf{e}_i/\lambda$.
+Then